Epsor/logger/README.md

 }
 ```

-All log levels are logged to your console, but only log levels info or less are pushed to Elasticsearch.
+All log levels are logged to your console, but only log levels info or less are pushed to Elasticsearch, and only error logs are pushed to Sentry.
 It allows developer to add logs for local debug purpose only.

 ## Guidelines